 The main difference between the spin-off and the split-off is the distribution of the shares to the shareholders and their ownership.
-If the shareholders opt for shares in the new entity then they need to surrender their existing shares to the parent company.
-On surrender only they will be eligible to get the shares in the new entity as per the ratio and scheme of split-off.
+If the shareholders opt for shares in the new entity, then they need to surrender their existing shares to the parent company.
+On surrender only, they will be eligible to get the shares in the new entity as per the ratio and scheme of split-off.
 However, this is not so in the case of the spin-off.
 In spin-offs, shareholders have both the shares in the parent company and in the new company.
-So effectively he receives additional shares of the separated entity in the spin-off.
+So effectively, he receives additional shares of the separated entity in the spin-off.

 The other difference between spin-off and split-off is the use of resources in the subsidiary company.
 In the case of a spin-off, the parent company uses its own assets and other resources to build a new entity, which is not the case with split-offs.

 Spin-offs and split-offs are both types of Divestiture and business reorganizations.
 The end goal for both is to increase shareholder value, gain tax benefits, and improve profitability for the parent company.
 The ultimate goal may be the same for both, but the choice of which one to use depends on the parent company’s broader perspective and mission, as each strategy brings its own challenges.
 Also, the parent company needs to understand the compliance perspective based on the divestment roadmap it opts for.
-The spun-off company requires to adhere to the existing internal and external controls of the parent company like the financial reporting norms and adhere to the regulations like SEC fillings (Securities and Exchange Commission), SOX (Sarbanes Oxley), etc. Hence, the end goal of both might be the same but it comes up with its own challenges.
+The spun-off company requires to adhere to the existing internal and external controls of the parent company, like the financial reporting norms, and adhere to the regulations like SEC fillings (Securities and Exchange Commission), SOX (Sarbanes Oxley), etc. Hence, the end goal of both might be the same, but it comes up with their own challenges.